 When I use the word complicated in the context of today’s blog post I am referring to situations that involve supervised visitation for you or your child’s other parent.
 Mental illnesses, parents moving with children across state lines, domestic violence and substance abuse problems in the home are other types of atypical (thankfully) situations that can result in a complication of the underlying facts in a child custody case.

-Since most parents going through child custody cases are most concerned with the amount of time that he or she is able to spend with their child after the case concludes, let’s begin our discussion today by focusing on visitation issues.
+Since most parents going through child custody cases are most concerned with the amount of time that he or they can spend with their child after the case concludes, let’s begin our discussion today by focusing on visitation issues.

 How complicated issues in a family law case can affect visitation with your child

-On the other hand, in the event that there has been violence in the home, or if arguments were frequent between you and your child’s other parent the visitation orders will probably reflect this reality and therefore you can expect the orders to be quite restrictive.
-A “Standard Possession Order” follows the Texas Family Code by allowing the noncustodial parent to have the child on the first, third and fifth weekends of each month, along with a nightly dinner visitation period.
-This is the basis from which most (though not all) visitation schedules are based upon.
+On the other hand, if there has been violence in the home, or if arguments were frequent between you and your child’s other parent the visitation orders will probably reflect this reality and therefore you can expect the orders to be quite restrictive.
+A “Standard Possession Order” follows the Texas Family Code by allowing the noncustodial parent to have the child on the first, third, and fifth weekends of each month, along with a nightly dinner visitation period.
+This is the basis on which most (though not all) visitation schedules are based upon.